ZimdVienna/Robo4girls/README.md

 ![R4G System overview](Dokumentation/Diagramme/r4g_system_overview.png)

 ## About the project
+Robo4earth builds on the project Robo4girls, a project funded by [netidee](https://www.netidee.at/robo4girls) in 2018.
-The [ZIMD](www.zimd.at) (Center for Interaction, Media & Social Diversity) offers a workshop format, where girls build and program robots from Lego bricks.
+The [ZIMD](www.zimd.at) (Center for Interaction, Media & Social Diversity) offers a workshop format, where girls build and program robots.
 The workshops are offered for girls in fifth grade.
 The aim of the workshops is to inspire the 10- to 11-year old girls in technology and especially robotics.
-Building on the LEGO Mindstorms <b>Robotics Invention System (RIS)</b>(1998), the Fraunhofer Institute for Intelligent Analysis and Information Systems (IAIS) has developed the didactic concept for this girl project, and the ZIMD has further expanded and refined it since 2006.
-At the heart of the RIS is the Robotic Command eXplorer (RCX) unit, a compact yellow block incorporating an 8-bit microcontroller.
-The RCX controls the LEGO RIS hardware and can be programmed with the proprietary RIS software.
-Since the release of RIS in 1998, two new Lego Mindstorms systems were released and support for the RCX unit has been discontinued.
-The remaining RCX units are operated with the help of outdated technology and are cumbersome to handle from today's perspective.
-In order to update the proven ZIMD workshops, the project <b>Robo4girls</b> was launched by ZIMD in October 2018 and funded by [netidee](https://www.netidee.at/robo4girls).
-The technical goal of this project was to develop the <b>R4G block</b>, a control unit that replaces the RCX in the ZIMD workshops.
-The developed R4G block is based on a BBC [Micro:bit](https://microbit.org) and can be programmed via a mobile device with the R4G web application.

-This repository hosts the R4G web application, which can be reached at [robo4girls.zimd.at](https://robo4girls.zimd.at).
+This repository hosts the R4G web application, which can be reached at [robo4earth.zimd.at](https://robo4earth.zimd.at).
 It also contains instructions on how to build the R4G block and how to control it with the R4G web app.

 ## Instructions